zaritskylab/CISM/README.md

     color[1] = 1
     color[2] = 2

-The matrix should be represented as colord edge list:
+The matrix should be represented as a colord edge list:

     0 1 0 1
     1 0 1 0